Capital Punishment (Big Pun album)

-Capital Punishment is the debut studio album by American rapper Big Pun, released by Loud Records and Fat Joe's Terror Squad Productions.
-Released on April 28, 1998, it is the only album released during his lifetime and is regarded as a hip-hop classic, described by Black Thought of the Roots as "super groundbreaking" upon release.
-The album peaked at number five on the Billboard 200 charts and number one on the Top R&B Albums chart for two weeks.
+Capital Punishment is the debut album by the American rapper Big Pun, released by Loud Records and by Fat Joe's Terror Squad Productions—their first product.
+Released on April 28, 1998, it is the only album released during Big Pun's lifetime as he died two months before his second album, Yeeeah Baby.

+It is regarded as a hip-hop classic, described by Black Thought of the Roots as "super groundbreaking" upon release.
+The album peaked at number 5 on the Billboard 200 charts and number 1 on the Top R&B Albums chart for two weeks, eventually becoming the first solo Latin hip-hop record to go Platinum.
 It was nominated for Best Rap Album at the 1999 Grammy Awards, but lost to Jay-Z's Vol. 2...
 Hard Knock Life.
-It was also the first solo Latin hip hop record to go Platinum.